2022 High School Summer Program: July 11–August 5, 2022

-Landmark High School's four-week Summer Program combines intensive, academic skill development with after-school activities for students going into grades 8-12, who have been diagnosed with a language-based learning disability, such as dyslexia.
+Landmark High School's four-week Summer Program combines intensive, academic skill development with optional afternoon activities for students entering grades 8–12, who have been diagnosed with dyslexia or another language-based learning disability (LBLD), which fall under the broader category of specific learning disabilities (SLD).
 Landmark's program is personalized for each student and designed to improve reading, writing, spelling, math, and study skills.
-The program fills up quickly, so apply early!
+It is guaranteed to minimize summer regression and help students catch up after experiencing learning loss that resulted from remote and hybrid learning and prepare them for a more successful and productive school year.

 Take a look at the Daily Schedule.

 The daily one-to-one tutorial is the cornerstone of our individualized approach.
 Our students are bright, motivated to learn, and emotionally healthy, but need help to achieve academic excellence.
-The daily schedule includes a morning of academic courses (jump or collapsible), followed by lunch and study hall during the week.
+The daily schedule includes a morning of academic courses, followed by lunch and study hall during the week.
 Students are offered a full range of challenging and fun afternoon activities.

-On Fridays, students participate in classes as usual, but can leave for the weekend as soon as classes finish at 12:45 p.m.
-Residential students can then enjoy a relaxing afternoon and have the option to go to the beach, use the athletic center, or grab an ice cream.
+On Fridays, students participate in classes as usual but can leave for the weekend as soon as classes finish at 12:45 p.m.
+Boarding students can then enjoy a relaxing afternoon and have the option to go to the beach, use the athletic center, or grab an ice cream.
 We begin our weekend programming around 5:00 p.m.
 This can include dinner trips, movie trips, or a chance to go to nearby attractions.
-Day students are welcome to stay and join residential students on campus or on an off-campus trip.
+Day students are welcome to stay and join boarding students on campus or on an off-campus trip.

 Landmark High School's four-week Summer Program offers exciting educational, cultural, and recreational experiences.
-Students can choose from a Half-Day Academic Program, Full-Day Combination Program, or our Combination and Residential Program.
-Academics are based on intensive skill building and strategy development.
+Students can choose from a Half-Day Academic Program, Full-Day Combination Program, or our Residential Program.
+Academics are based on intensive skill-building and strategy development.
 Learn more about each program:

 Students will participate in a schedule of four hour-long academic classes each morning.